Wasm plugin

 /*

-When HookIn() includes HOOK_POINT_PAYLOAD_PARSE, it will be called during protocol judgment
+When HookIn() includes HOOK_POINT_PAYLOAD_PARSE, it will be called during protocol detection.

-It needs to return a unique protocol number and protocol name, returning 0 indicates failure
+You need to return a unique protocol number and protocol name; returning 0 as the protocol number indicates failure.

 */